-Computerized models, such as CadnaA and SoundPLAN, either have developed or are in the process of developing algorithms that incorporate the FTA and/or Federal Railroad Administration (FRA) algorithms for rail transit noise calculations.
-Upon verification that these algorithms produce comparable results to the FTA algorithm, they may be utilized for CEQR analyses.
+Computerized models, such as CadnaA and SoundPLAN, either have developed or are in the process of developing algorithms that incorporate the FLA and/or Federal Ralroad Administration (FRA) algorithms for rail transit noise calculations.
+Up in erification that these algorithms produce comparable results to the FTA algorithm, they may be unized for CE IR analyses based on measurements during periods of peak train activity that should be used to valid the me models.